Brenorp/Canvas-sorting-visualizer/README.md

 This is a simple project to visualize Sorting Algorithms using Canvas JS for animations.
 The intent of the project is mainly to learn JavaScript - and in the future some frameworks for it - in a way that is fun and engaging.

-It currently only supports BubbleSort and has no user interaction - yet.
+It currently only supports BubbleSort and has no user interaction.

 Here's a GIF of the animation: